 - Identify the impact on the business.

 The University of Dundee has a BIA template for all Schools and Directorates to use.
-The BIA template does not specify the nature of the incident; the focus is on the impact of certain activities not occuring.
-The loss of function and interference to normal business, irrespective of whether this is caused by a flood/power outage/plague of insects etc., and prioritisation of recovery, is what the BIA seeks to identify.
+The BIA template does not specify the nature of the incident; the focus is on the impact of certain activities not occurring.
+The loss of function and interference to normal business, irrespective of whether this is caused by a flood/power outage/plague of insects etc, and prioritisation of recovery, is what the BIA seeks to identify.

 To carry out a BIA, the following steps should be taken:

 - A risk analysis should be carried out to identify the operational risks faced by the Directorate/School.
 A BIA may, in a sense, act as an output from your risk register.
-Where your risk register identifies key strategic and operational risks, the BIA identieis the impact on activites if these risks come to fruition.
+Where your risk register identifies key strategic and operational risks, the BIA identieis the impact on activities if these risks come to fruition.

 - Identify key activities/services in the Directorate/School.